📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 URL http://www.softmech.org/currentgrants/whole-heart-fsi/

 Description Our research into cardiovascular health has made significant strides in addressing the challenges posed by heart disease, achieving tangible impacts in several crucial areas: 1.
-Tackling Heart Disease: This project confronts the global challenge of heart disease, the leading cause of disability and death, aiming to alleviate its substantial healthcare burden.
-2. Advancing Treatment for Diastolic Heart Failure: Recognising the absence of effective treatments for diastolic heart failure due to its complexity, we've developed a multiscale computational framework that integrates Whole-Heart Fluid-Structure Interaction (FSI) with tissue Growth and Remodelling (G&R), offering new avenues for therapeutic intervention.
+Tackling Heart Disease: This project confronts the global challenge of heart disease, the leading cause of disability and death, aiming to alleviate its substantial healthcare burden 2.
+Advancing Treatment for Diastolic Heart Failure: Recognising the absence of effective treatments for diastolic heart failure due to its complexity, we've developed a multiscale computational framework that integrates Whole-Heart Fluid-Structure Interaction (FSI) with tissue Growth and Remodelling (G&R), offering new avenues for therapeutic intervention.
 3. Creating a Comprehensive Heart Model: Our realistic four-chamber heart model captures critical interactions within the heart.
-It serves as a vital tool for understanding and simulating conditions such as mitral infarction and regurgitation, enhancing our grasp of their impacts.
+It serves as a vital tool for understanding and simulating conditions such as myocardial infarction and mitral regurgitation, enhancing our grasp of their impacts.
 4. Fostering Collaboration: The project has benefited from the collaboration with clinical, industrial, and academic partners, enriching our model with diverse expertise and ensuring its relevance to real-world applications.
 5. Supporting Clinical Decisions: Our model has generated new hypotheses and may provide a robust decision-support tool, helping clinicians navigate the complexities of modern medical advances and enabling more personalised patient care.
 6. Delivering Rapid and Accurate Predictions: With statistical emulation and uncertainty quantification embedded, our models can be further developed to deliver quick, reliable predictions with clear error bounds on different treatment outcomes, crucial for effective patient-specific treatment planning.

 First Year Of Impact 2023